 How SOCs Can Enhance GDPR Compliance?

-Organisations have been struggling with digital defence for the past few years, but the need for data privacy has been a top focus point among many regulators across the globe recently.
+Organizations have been struggling with digital defense in recent years, but the need for data privacy and GDPR compliance has become a top focus for regulators worldwide.
 With compliance standards and privacy regulations such as GDPR, HIPAA CCPA, etc. enforced globally, data privacy has become more than just a buzzword in the industry.
 When it comes to ensuring GDPR compliance, the security operation centre (SOC) plays a crucial role, and today we are going to talk about that.
 Wondering how GDPR compliance services and SOCs can help?
 Here you go!

 The Role of SOCs